sproutfund/field-guide/community-building/campaigns/index.md

 5. 💪 **Organizers**: Who can help you lead the work?

 Let’s look at them one by one.
-Remember, you can jot down ideas and track your progress using the Community Building Campaign Builder.
+Once you've reviewed them,you can jot down ideas and track your progress using the <a href="http://fieldguide.sproutfund.org/community-building/campaigns/#planning-tools">planning tools</a> linked below.

 ### 👥 Participants